robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 	Write out database with 1 new entries
 	Data Base Updated

-Finally, create the PKCS12 file containing the client's private key, the client's public cert and the CA cert.
+Finally, create the PKCS12 file using the client's private key, the client's public cert and the CA cert.
 This will create the (Mac-friendly) PKCS12 file (`client-cert.p12`):

 	| root@SL-MBP-RHOWLETT.local:/etc/apache2/ssl
 	| => openssl pkcs12 -export -in client-cert.pem -inkey private/client-key.pem -certfile cacert.pem -name "Client" -out client-cert.p12